 I have a small, special place in my heart for the music of Edward Elgar.
 His sentiments of the place and the people surrounding and inspiring him seem so much like my own, and I am particularly keen on the ‘cello concerto, the first symphony, Salut d’Amour, the two Chansons of Op.
-15, the piano quintet, and Falstaff (which is one of the points of departure for my business partnership, the other two arising from Verdi and Shakespeare).
+15, the piano quintet, and Falstaff (which is one of the points of departure for the name of my business partnership, the other two arising from Verdi and Shakespeare).

 Ian Parrott, in his book on Elgar, observes that the Quintet “uses the Franckian idea of a motto theme returning in the finale … [and] diverse ideas in juxtaposition.”
 Jerrold Northrop Moore, in his biography, states that the Quintet opens “with the piano turning the shape of Gerontius ‘Judgement’ to the Salve Regina, while the strings [mutter] pianissimo chromatics of opposition.”
 The conclusion of the coda employs the same material and the same opposition.
 The Salve Regina, along with juxtapositions of other material from the opening movement, return in the final movement and prepare the work for its conclusion.
 Its emotional effect is not entirely unlike that created by Francis Poulenc, also a Catholic composer, in the concluding Salve Regina of his 1956 opera, Dialogues des Carmélites.